kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 The Chief, Accounting Division, Office of Budget and Policy, Federal Transit Administration, has authority to:

-\(a\) Approve and order the payment of refunds of filing fees paid under §389.27(b) of this chapter when such refunds have been authorized by either the Director, Office of Aviation Analysis, or the Director, Office of International Aviation.
+\(a\) Approve and order the payment of refunds of filing fees paid under [[Volume 4/E Organization/0389 Fees and charges for special services.md#§389.27   Refund of fee.|§389.27]](b) of this chapter when such refunds have been authorized by either the Director, Office of Aviation Analysis, or the Director, Office of International Aviation.

 \(b\) Pay from appropriated funds all properly documented claims consistent with Treasury, OMB, GAO, and DOT policies.